Transferring Credits INTO Goodwin

 The Transfer Coordinator consults with faculty to determine equivalency based on course content.
 All transfer courses that are not equivalent in content to Goodwin courses are transferred in as elective credits.

-Goodwin College only transfers in credits earned at other institutions – no grades are transferred in.
+Goodwin University only transfers in credits earned at other institutions – no grades are transferred in.
 As a result the courses will appear with the grade of 'TR' for each transferred course and they will not affect the student's Goodwin GPA.

 Transfer evaluations are completed only for students who are enrolled in a degree or certificate program.
-Please note that students may apply and be accepted to Goodwin College in any semester of the academic year.
+Please note that students may apply and be accepted to Goodwin University in any semester of the academic year.

 Evaluation of Credit Earned at Non-Collegiate Organizations